Guest Travel and Honoraria Payment Documentation and Submission

 Receipts scanned with GTR worksheet (if there are missing receipts, include memo approving those expenses)

 - Any additional forms required by the business office

 As with all US residents, once the link has been sent, they are required to upload their banking information and tax documents.

 Guest Travel, Non-Affiliate, Non-US Citizen:

 Payee "Supplier" name, valid email address, and notification of Non-Resident Alien status

 Any additional forms required by the business office

 With 72 hours of entry into the supplier portal, an email will be sent with the registration link.
 The supplier is responsible for uploading their tax documents and complete banking information.

-(individual signature only) W-8BEN.
-Instructions:
+(individual signature only) Link to: W-8BEN.